Pravash-444/Retail-Enterprise-Analytics/docs/DataQuality.md

 An inventory balance error occurs when the calculated closing stock does not match the recorded closing stock.

+The validation is performed against the inventory data represented by `FactInventory`.

 ## Validation Result

 ```text